vanesamarar/LING575-Crisis-Response/README.md

 8. Run 'gcloud init'
 9. Run 'pip install --upgrade google-cloud-translate'

-* I think this is right...

 ### Azure

 Azure AI Translator can be accessed via the Azure platform.

 1. Create a free Azure account (https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account)
 2. Create a single service resource.
-Location 'westus2' was chosen.
+Location 'westus2' and pricing tier S1 (standard pay as you go) were chosen.
 3. Navigate to Keys and Endpoint page and copy your endpoint and key.
 If an endpoint is not listed, use "https://api.cognitive.microsofttranslator.com".
 4. Add keys and endpoint to .env
 5. Run 'pip install requests uuid'